This article originally appeared on VICE UK.

 As far as actual construction goes, they have this down.
 Environmentally speaking, China is coastal, its wetlands are decimated—they're gone.
 When you build onto the sea, you destroy everything that's there, and that creates a whole mess of environmental issues.
 These wetlands have a very real function.
 Take Nanhui: There aren't nice beaches there because they need this 30-foot break-wall to protect against rising sea levels, which would traditionally be done by mangroves and coastal wetlands.

 What about China's expansion into the South China Sea?

 Part of it is functional, commercially, and also militarily, to have an outpost.
-It's an area that's becoming militarised.
-It's becoming one of the epicentres of the global division of power, with China on one side and the US on the other.
+It's an area that's becoming militarized.
+It's becoming one of the epicenters of the global division of power, with China on one side and the US on the other.
 A few different areas were claiming this area as their own, but China kind of manipulated a loophole in the rules.
-International rules say you can't claim an area that's submerged in water, so China went out and built on the shoal so that it's above water, so then they could officially claim it... it's a very Chinese solution to the problem.
+International rules say you can't claim an area that's submerged in water, so China went out and built on the shoal so that it's above water, so then they could officially claim it...
+It's a very Chinese solution to the problem.
 Some of these areas are very close to the Philippines, but as far as I know they never really cared about claiming this area until China wanted it.

 READ ON VICE NEWS: China Has Built a New Base on Top of a Coral Reef

 Some places have moved mountains to reclaim land, right?